anlowee/Computer-Organization-And-Design/ch 4 pipline/homework.md

 ```

 <br>
 Section 4.8 describes how the severity of control hazards can be reduced by moving branch execution into the ID stage.
-Th is approach involves a dedicated comparator in the ID stage, as shown in Figure 4.62.
+This approach involves a dedicated comparator in the ID stage, as shown in Figure 4.62.
 However, this approach potentially adds to the latency of the ID stage, and requires additional forwarding logic and hazard detection.

 ## 4.14.4 [10] <§4.8>
-Using the fi rst branch instruction in the given code as an example, describe the hazard detection logic needed to support branch execution in the ID stage as in Figure 4.62.
+Using the first branch instruction in the given code as an example, describe the hazard detection logic needed to support branch execution in the ID stage as in Figure 4.62.
 Which type of hazard is this new logic supposed to detect?

 **A:** Since branch instructions' ID stage needs both two operators, so there must be stalls after R-type and loads instruction due to the data hazard.
 For the previous R-type instruction, it needs to check at EX stage, if R-type's result is used in branch instruction.
 For the previous(or the second-previous) load instruction, it needs to check at EX stage and MEM stage, if load's destination is used in branch instruction.

 ## 4.14.5 [10] <§4.8>
 For the given code, what is the speedup achieved by moving branch execution into the ID stage?
 Explain your answer.
-In your speedup calculation, assume that the additional comparison in the ID stage does not aff ect clock cycle time.
+In your speedup calculation, assume that the additional comparison in the ID stage does not affect clock cycle time.

 **A:**
 ```